 In response to increasing threats of transnational organised crime and terrorism the international community organise global counteraction to money-laundering and financing of terrorism, using for this purpose the existing international organisations and creating new specialised bodies and structures.
 Such organizations and specialized bodies form the institutional framework of the international system of anti-money laundering and combating the financing of terrorism.

-One of the key international institutes in sphere of struggle against washing up of the ill-gotten proceeds and terrorism financing for today is Financial Action Task Force (FATF), created at the initiative of Heads of the states and Governments of G7 in 1989.
+One of the key international institutions in combating money laundering and financing of terrorism is the Financial Action Task Force (FATF), which is established at the initiative of the Heads of State and Government of the Group of Seven in 1989.

 The group is responsible for consideration methods and trends of money laundering, review of actions that have already been undertaken at the national or international level, and statement of the measures that still need to be taken to combating money laundering.
 This was resulted by publishing the report «Forty recommendations» of FATF in 1990, which was later reconsidered and supplemented with «IX Special recommendations».
 In February 2012, the updated Recommendations of the FATF - International standards on combating money laundering and the financing of terrorism and proliferation of weapons of mass destruction were adopted.

 FATF style regional bodies (FSRBs) have a similar structure and they form international network for the dissemination and implementation of international standards on combating money laundering and the financing of terrorism, as well as to monitor their implementation at the national level.